-The third set of ACA-mandated operating rules address the health care claims or equivalent encounter information transactions, enrollment and disenrollment in a health plan, health plan premium payments, claims attachments, and referral certification and authorization.
-The ACA requires HHS to adopt a set of operating rules for these five transactions by July 2014.
-In a letter dated 09/12/12 to the Chairperson of the National Committee on Vital and Health Statistics (NCVHS), the Secretary of HHS designated CAQH CORE as the operating rule authoring entity for the remaining five HIPAA-mandated electronic transactions.
+The third set of ACA-mandated operating rules address the health care claims or equivalent encounter information transactions, enrollment and disenrollment in a health plan, health plan premium payments, claims attachments, and referral certification and authorization.2 The ACA requires HHS to adopt a set of operating rules for these five transactions by July 2014.3 In a letter dated 09/12/12 to the Chairperson of the National Committee on Vital and Health Statistics (NCVHS),4 the Secretary of HHS designated CAQH CORE as the operating rule authoring entity for the remaining five HIPAA-mandated electronic transactions.

-&lt;sup>1 X12/005010X217 Health Care Services Review - Request for Review and Response (278) Technical Report Type 3 Implementation Guide, Section 1.4.1.
+1 X12/005010X217 Health Care Services Review - Request for Review and Response (278) Technical Report Type 3 Implementation Guide, Section 1.4.1.

-&lt;sup>2 The first set of operating rules under ACA Section 1104 applies to eligibility and claim status transactions; these operating rules were effective 01/01/13.
+2 The first set of operating rules under ACA Section 1104 applies to eligibility and claim status transactions; these operating rules were effective 01/01/13.
 The second set of operating rules applies to EFT and ERA; these operating rules were effective 01/01/14.

 Section 1104 of the ACA also adds the health claims attachment transaction to the list of electronic healthcare transactions for which the HHS Secretary must adopt a standard under HIPAA.
-The ACA requires the health claims attachment transaction standard to be adopted by 01/01/14, in a manner ensuring that it is effective by 01/01/16.
+The ACA requires the health claims attachment transaction standard to be adopted by 01/01/14, in a manner ensuring that it is effective by 01/01/16.5

-NOTE: HHS has not adopted a standard for health claims attachments or indicated what standard(s) it might consider for the transaction, and an effective date for these operating rules is not included in the ACA.
+NOTE: As of April 2022, HHS had not adopted a standard for health claims attachments and an effective date for these operating rules is not included in the ACA.